vladigleba/vladigleba.github.io/posts/prophecy/judgment.md

 > And I saw the dead, small and great, stand before God; and the books were opened: and another book was opened, which is the book of life: and *the dead were judged out of those things which were written in the books, according to their works*.
 {% ct 'Revelation 20:12' %}

-> And there shall in no wise enter into it any thing that defileth, neither whatsoever worketh abomination, or maketh a lie: *but they which are written in the Lamb's book of life*.
+> And there shall in no wise enter into it any thing that defileth, neither whatsoever worketh abomination, or maketh a lie: *but they which are written in the Lamb’s book of life*.
 {% ct 'Revelation 21:27' %}

 > For though thou wash thee with nitre, and take thee much soap, yet *thine iniquity is marked before me*, saith the Lord GOD.